roelandvdb/Thesis-Spillover-Detection/README.md

  2. Scripts used to analyse the vehicle records from the simulated setting.
  3. Scripts used to train and predict the model.

+The final report is also included in the files above as 'Thesis_RoelandVandenberghe.pdf'.

 ## Real-life data analysis
 ### a) Intersection Topology Format:
 The ITF-files present the intersection topology as xml-files.
 They are read and processed in a more easily readable way for the further processes.
 Moreover, a visually matching of the link IDs with the IDs given by Be-Mobile in the FCD is also included in this file.